anubhutivyas/RL/README.md

 ```
 > **Note:** Adjust the paths according to your training output directory structure.

-For an in-depth explanation of checkpointing, refer to the [Checkpointing documentation](docs/design-docs/checkpointing.md).
+For an in-depth explanation of checkpointing, refer to the [Checkpointing documentation](docs/design-docs/checkpointing.md) in the Core Design & Architecture section.

 ### Run Evaluation